Duquesne Spy Ring: Gustav Wilhelm Kärcher

-Herman W. Lang
+Hermann W. Lang

-Herman W. Lang had participated in the Beer Hall Putsch in 1923.
+Hermann W. Lang (Sometimes spelled Herman in US media) had participated in the Beer Hall Putsch in 1923.
 He immigrated to the United States in 1927.

 Until his arrest, machinist and draftsman Lang had been employed as an assembly inspector by the Carl L. Norden Corp., which manufactured the top secret Norden bombsight.
 In October 1937 he met Ritter and told him he had overnight access to classified drawings and used it to copy them in his kitchen at home while his family was asleep.
 He then hid the plans in a wooden casing for an umbrella, and, on January 9, 1938, personally handed the umbrella off to a German steward and secret courier on the ship bound for Bremen.
 For that he received $1500.
 However, he could not copy all the plans, and Ritter had to invite him to Germany in order to complete a model, where he was received by Hermann Göring himself.

 The Norden bombsight had been considered a critical wartime instrument by the United States Army Air Forces, and American bombardiers were required to take an oath during their training stating that they would defend its secret with their own life, if needed.
 The Lotfernrohr 3 and the BZG 2 in 1942 used a similar set of gyroscopes that provided a stabilized platform for the bombardier to sight through, although the more complex interaction between the bombsight and autopilot was not used.
 Later in the war, Luftwaffe bombers used the Carl Zeiss Lotfernrohr 7, or Lotfe 7, which had an advanced mechanical system similar to the Norden bombsight, but was much simpler to operate and maintain.
 At one point, Sebold was ordered to contact Lang as it became known that the technology he had stolen from Norden was being used in German bombers.
 The Nazis offered to spirit him to safety in Germany, but Lang refused to leave his home in Ridgewood, Queens.

 Upon conviction, Lang was sentenced to 18 years in prison on espionage charges and a concurrent two-year term under the Registration Act.
 He was released and deported to Germany in September 1950.